oikoweather/oiko-docs/docs/index.md

 ## Why Oikolab?

-If you're a data scientist or an analyst who frequently work with large volumes of weather data, we save you the most valuable, scarce, and non-renewable resource in the world - **<u>your time</u>**.
-Many of our users come to us after spending days or weeks trying to find and process weather data even before starting their analysis.
-Our goal is to give that time back to you.
+Data scientists or analysts often spend days or weeks looking for and processing historical weather data before they can begin their analysis.
+Here’s where Oikolab comes in – we do the work, so you don’t have to.
+We save you the most valuable, scarce, and non-renewable resource in the world – **<u>your time</u>**.

 We provide post-processed datasets from national weather agencies such as NCEP/NOAA, ECMWF, and Environment Canada.
 These data are often publicly available, but come in a format (GRIB) that is very time consuming to download and use.